 One more space that got completely overhauled is the living room.
 When I first saw this house it had nasty carpet and some dark blue paint on the walls.
 I lightened up the whole house and put down hand scraped engineered hardwood plank flooring from Shaw Floors.
-I love my new living room and you can see Before and After’s of the living room here.

 My guest bath got freshened up instead of gutting with beadboard wallpaper, molding and a mirror frame, as well as new paint on the vanity and countertops.
 Looks a lot better now!

 The master bedroom is my own little haven, a mix of Traditional furniture and cottage style.

 My guest room below, which houses my roommate, Rhonda:

 The cozy den in my lower level is now completed with the addition of new windows and drapes.